-Brian Dowd-Uribe is an Assistant Professor in the International Studies Department at the University of San Francisco.
-His current research explores the social, agro-ecological and economic dimensions of food, agriculture and water policy, primarily in sub-Saharan Africa and Central America.
-Specifically Professor Dowd-Uribe’s research examines whether and to what extent transgenic crops benefit small farmers in Burkina Faso, the role of decentralized water governance committees in mitigating water-related conflicts in sub-Saharan Africa, and the role of farmers’ market in achieving both food and farm security.
+Brian Dowd-Uribe is an associate professor in the international studies department at the University of San Francisco.
+His current research explores the social, agro-ecological, and economic dimensions of food, agriculture, and water policy, primarily in sub-Saharan Africa and Central America.
+Specifically Professor Dowd-Uribe’s research examines whether and to what extent transgenic crops benefit small farmers, the role of decentralized water governance committees in mitigating water-related conflicts, and the role of farmers’ markets in achieving both food and farm security.

 - Program Director, MA in International Studies

 - UC Santa Cruz, PhD in Environmental Studies, 2011

 - UC Santa Cruz, MA in Environmental Studies, 2008

 - Assistant Professor and Department Chair, University for Peace, Costa Rica

 - Postdoctoral Research Scientist, Earth Institute, Columbia University

 - Lecturer, Environmental Studies Institute, Santa Clara University

 - Visiting Scientist, Montpellier Advanced Knowledge Institute on Transitions, 2022-2023

 - Awardee, Jesuit Foundation Grant, 2019